rtfenter/Loyalty-Tier-Progression-Visualizer/README.md

 ## Local Use

-No installation required.
+Everything runs client-side.

 1. Clone the repo
 2. Open `index.html` in your browser

-Everything runs client-side.
+That’s it — no backend required.